chromeos/chromeos.dev/pages/en/posts/chromeos-dev-a-blueprint-to-build-world-class-apps-and-games-for-chrome-os.md

 Developers can now start using these and other customizable features in the Terminal app.

-### Android emulator support
+### Android Emulator support

-[Supported Chromebooks](https://chromeos.dev/en/android-environment) can now run a full version of the Android Emulator, which allows developers to test apps on any Android version and device without needing the actual hardware.
+[Supported Chromebooks](/{{locale.code}}/android-environment) can now run a full version of the Android Emulator, which allows developers to test apps on any Android version and device without needing the actual hardware.
 Android app developers can simulate [map locations](https://developer.android.com/studio/run/emulator#extended) and other sensor data to test how an app performs with various motions, orientations, and environmental conditions.
 With the Android Emulator support in Chrome OS, developers can optimize for different Android versions and devices — including tablets and [foldable smartphones](https://developer.android.com/guide/topics/ui/foldables#emulators) — right from their Chromebook.

 ### Deploy apps directly to Chrome OS

 Building and testing Android apps on a single machine is simpler than ever.
-Now, developers who are running Chrome OS M81 and higher can [deploy and test apps directly on their Chromebooks](https://chromeos.dev/en/android-environment/deploying-apps) — no need to use developer mode or to connect different devices physically via USB.
+Now, developers who are running Chrome OS M81 and higher can [deploy and test apps directly on their Chromebooks](/{{locale.code}}/android-environment/deploying-apps) — no need to use developer mode or to connect different devices physically via USB.
 Combined with Android Emulator support, Chrome OS is equipped to support full Android development.

 ### Improved project wizard in Android Studio